r00tkit77/cmdb_nvd_mcp_server/README.md

 ### ❗ Scalability Issue

-* All CVEs and assets may be passed to LLM
+* All CVEs and assets may be passed to LLM for co-relation
 * Can lead to increased latency, higher token usage and reduced efficiency at scale